mthvedt/qarth/README.md

 [Google](https://github.com/mthvedt/qarth/blob/master/src/qarth/impl/google.clj)
 implementation, which uses JSON and JWTs instead of form encoding in the responses.

-Useful fns for implemetnations can be found in [qarth.oauth.lib](https://mthvedt.github.io/qarth/doc/codox/qarth.oauth.lib.html).
+Useful fns for implementations can be found in [qarth.oauth.lib](https://mthvedt.github.io/qarth/doc/codox/qarth.oauth.lib.html).

 † The OAuth v2 spec specifies JSON-encoded responses.
 However, it seems to be routine not to follow that part of the spec.

-### Using Scribe
+### Roll your own Scribe implementation

 Qarth has a generic implementation for [Scribe](https://github.com/fernandezpablo85/scribe-java),